baron816/fromable/README.md

 Fromable allows you take any iterable, tranform it using `.map` and `.filter`, and then output it into a collection, without creating intermediate values.

 ## Motivation
 `arr.filter(isSomething).map(transform);` will allocate two new arrays into memory, when you only want one.
-Each time you run `.filter` or `.map`, you're creating a whole new array, which will need to be cleaned up.
+Each time you run `.filter` or `.map`, you're creating a whole new array, which will need to be garbage collected.

 Additionally, it only operates on arrays. filtering/mapping on Sets/Maps/strings is not [yet](https://github.com/tc39/proposal-iterator-helpers) possible.